 Iowa's burglary statute applies to "occupied structures," which includes any building, structure, or vehicle (land, air, or water) that is adapted for the purposes of overnight accommodation, business activities, or storage.

-Examples of remaining in a structure without permission include: A person legally enters a department store during business hours but hides when the store closes in order to steal merchandise after hours.
-Or an invited guest attends a party but remains in the house after the host asks everyone to leave, intending to assault the host or steal something.
+Remaining without permission.
+If the person initially had permission to enter, they can still commit burglary if they remain after that permission is taken away.
+For example, a person who legally enters a department store during business hours but hides when the store closes in order to steal merchandise commits burglary.
+Another example would be an invited guest who attends a party but remains in the house after the host asks everyone to leave, intending to assault the host or steal something.

 The next element concerns the defendant's state of mind at the time of entry.
 To be convicted of burglary, the defendant must have decided to commit a felony, assault, or theft prior to, or at the time of, entry.
 A person who enters an apartment mistakenly (thinking it's their own) and decides to snatch an expensive watch sitting on the counter can be convicted of theft and criminal trespass but not burglary.
 If the crime involves remaining in a structure after permission expires, the timing of intent can occur at any time.
 A prosecutor usually proves the defendant's intent by looking to circumstantial evidence, such as a defendant carrying a crowbar, entering at night through an alley, or hiding in a restroom.